UCSB-VRL/bisque-docs/bisque-service/analysis/nph-prediction.md

 This module is for segmenting a CT scan of a brain into 3 parts: lateral ventricles, cerebral matter, and subarachnoid space using a 3D UNet.
 A Support Vector Machine is then used to determine if the subject has possible Normal Pressure Hydrocephalus (NPH).

-**NPH Prediction Module Homepage**

-**How to Run NPH Prediction Module**
+**How to Run NPH Prediction Module:**

 ### STEP 1.
 Login

-From the [BisQue Homepage](https://bisque.ece.ucsb.edu/), the top right-hand corner has the **Sign In** button.
+From the [BisQue Homepage](https://bisque2.ece.ucsb.edu/), the top right-hand corner has the **Sign In** button.

 If you do not have an account, you can create one.
 If you already have an account, login using your credentials.
-There is even an option to reset your password just in case you forgot!

 ### STEP 2.
 Upload Image(s)